 Second, we examine cost of housing measures in Mendocino County, the Bay Area and the Western Region.
-For this analysis we utilize the Zillow Home Value Index (ZHVI) data which is an estimate of the median home value for various geographies.
-The ZHVI is not available for the Bay Area and the Western Region, so we create a population weighted ZHVI for those regions.
+For this analysis we utilize two data sets: the Zillow Home Value Index (ZHVI) data which is an estimate of the median home value for various geographies and the Fair Market Rental Rate produced by the United States Department of Housing and Urban Development.
+Neither data series is available for the Bay Area nor the Western Region, so we create a population weighted measure for those regions.

-Comparing the ZHVI for Mendocino County to the population weighted ZHVI for the Bay Area and the Western Region reveals that home values in Mendocino County behave more like home values in the Western Region.
+Comparing Mendocino County to the Bay Area and the Western Region reveals that both home values and rents in Mendocino County behave more like the comparative measure in the Western Region than the Bay Area.
 The result is robust across several different statistical tests.